GomezDerek/GomezDerek/README.md

 Welcome to my nerdy little corner of the internet! 🤓 You must be:
 1. also a nerd,
 2. a recruiter, or
-3. graciously providing feedback on my profile, thank you
+3. lost?
+Why are you here?

 <!-- **I'm passionate about:** 🤖automation, ⚡productivity, 🧠 learning efficiency, 🌏foreign languages, and 🎓education as a vehicle for social justice -->

-**I'm currently learning:** how to 10x my coding speed without 100xing my debugging time 🫠 #vibecoding
+**I'm currently learning:** what are the technical limitations of AI agents using MCP?

-**My hot take:** Google Sheets is a valid database 🤪
+** My hot take:** Google Sheets is a valid database 🤪

 **Ask me about:** my serial failures in entrepreneurship (3 & counting)